St Nicholas Catholic High School is a fully inclusive Comprehensive School established in 1965 under the trusteeship of the Diocese of Shrewsbury.

 Current student numbers:

-Please note that in-year numbers fluctuate and will be published annually.
+Please note that in-year numbers fluctuate and will be published regularly.

 In Year Transfers